junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 1

-> in the matter preceding subclause (I), by striking “37 percent” and inserting “39.6 percent”;
+> in the matter preceding subclause (I), by striking “37 percent” and inserting “39.6 percent”,

 | | |
 |---|---|